Taaw Tldáaw

-Tow Hill consists of faceted columnar-jointed basalt columns that solidified about two million years ago during the Pleistocene epoch.
+Taaw Tldáaw consists of faceted columnar-jointed basalt columns that solidified about two million years ago during the Pleistocene epoch.

 "This feature is an eroded volcanic plug - the most distinctive navigational landmark on the entire North Beach.
 Tow is derived from a Haida word that rhymes with "cow", and means place of food.
 Many legends about its origin and the significance of the blowhole at the base of the hill......"